chirag4798/Multi-Layered-Perceptron/README.md

 # MultiLayeredPerceptron
-Implementing Multi Layered Perceptron from scratch in python
+Neural Network / Multi Layered Perceptron implemeted from scratch using just vector and matrix computations.
+The goal of the projects was to understand the intricacies of Deep Neural Network training, gradient flow during backpropagation of loss and experimenting with various optimization methods for faster convergence.

 ## MNIST Dataset